ChemCode-Chang/EIS-Toolbox/README.md

-# EIS_Toolbox: A Physically Self-Consistent Automated Robust Framework
+# EIS_Toolbox: A Physically-Informed Automated Robust Framework

 EIS_Toolbox is a high-throughput automated analysis framework designed for Electrochemical Impedance Spectroscopy (EIS) data.
 It provides a robust solution for the batch analysis of impedance spectra.